 Next, I covered the sky with ink.
 I did my best to avoid the mountain, the trees, and the moon.

 There are not many positive things I can say about the ink, but one think I do like is that it is easy to see where the ink has been applied.
-Eventually it dries, but that takes anywhere from 20-60 seconds.
-It depends on how heavy the ink application is.
+Eventually it dries and becomes hard to see.
+The drying time takes anywhere from 20-60 seconds depending on how heavy the application of ink is.

 For example, with watercolors you can apply a layer of paint to an area.
 Then you apply a second layer of paint, but this time you paint beyond the boundaries of the first area you painted.
 This results in the first area being slightly darker because it has two thin layers of paint.